How to get your App reviewed (Infographic)

 1 ) Who you are

-Start with the name of your app which should be the exact same name you use on the App Store and / or Google Play.
+Start with the name of your app which should be the exact same name you use on the App Store.
 Then, proceed to describing what your app does.
 Try and be to the point, concise, and to focus on what sets it apart.

 2 ) Who you are targeting